recodehive/awesome-github-profiles/README.md

 ### Navigate to the Repository:

-- Go to the Awesome GitHub Profiles repository.
+- Go to the awesome-gitHub-profiles repository.

 ### Click on Fork: